“Elizabeth, I hope I am not intruding...” Lady Anne entered her daughter-in-law's study.

 Lady Anne lunged forward and grabbed the half-opened sampler book from Elizabeth and smoothed her hand over the square decorative cloth with the pattern of Sweet William and a monogram of the word D on it.

-Elizabeth walked round the table and came by Lady Anne's side, trying to take her hand.
+Elizabeth walked around the table and came by Lady Anne's side, trying to take her hand.
 “Is anything the matter, mother?
 Are you unwell?”

 “It is G...”
-Lady Anne raised her eyes, now full of tears, and murmured in a shakily voice.
+Lady Anne raised her eyes, now full of tears, and murmured in a shaky voice.
 Before she could go on further, her eyes closed and she fainted.

 “Henry!”
 Elizabeth cried out for the footman who stationed outside of the study.
 Luckily she was by Lady Anne's side and caught her fall.
 The footman came rushing in and took the full weight of Lady Anne.